12 Things To Do In Vermont When You Thought You’ve Done Everything

 - Norman Rockwell Exhibit in Arlington.
 Stop by this little roadside attraction and learn about the famous modern painter who lived in Vermont.

 - The Chapel at the von Trapp Family Lodge.
 This quaint chapel is located on one of the walking paths at the gorgeous Trapp Family Lodge in Stowe.

 What are the oldest attractions in Vermont?

 Vermont has a long and fascinating history.
 With restaurants established in the 18th century, 19th-century townhouses, historic general stores, wooden covered bridges, and old towns that have stood the test of time, Vermont’s oldest attractions are everywhere!
-For more information about specific attractions, take a look at this article of the eight oldest and most historic towns in Vermont.
+For more information about some of the oldest attractions in Vermont, take a look at this list of the eight oldest and most historic towns in Vermont.
 And if you are interested in dining at the oldest restaurant and tavern in all of Vermont, make a reservation at the Ye Olde Tavern, founded in 1790.